erxes/erxes/docs/user/script-install.md

 #### Step 2: Paste the code in google tag manager

-5. Log in to your google tag manager account.
+13. Log in to your google tag manager account.
-6. Click the button “Add a new tag” (see the below figure).
+14. Click the button “Add a new tag” (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/25.png" />

-7. Click the Tag Configuration=> Custom HTML (see the below figure).
+15. Click the Tag Configuration=> Custom HTML (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/26.png" />

-8. Paste the code of Erxes knowledge base code (see the below figure).
+16. Paste the code (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/27.png" />

-9. After paste the code, configure to Triggering for All Pages (see the below figure).
+17. After paste the code, configure to Triggering for All Pages (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/28.png" />

-10. When you edit again the script on Google tag manager, you have to click SAVE, then SUBMIT and PUBLISH it.
+18. When you edit again the script on Google tag manager, you have to click SAVE, then SUBMIT and PUBLISH it.

-11. If you want to set an optional width and height of Knowledgebase scaling, follow the below steps.
+19. If you want to set an optional width and height of Knowledgebase scaling, follow the below steps.

-12. Go to Knowledge Base menu from left sidebar (see the below figure).
+20. Go to Knowledge Base menu from left sidebar (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/kb/i1.png" />

-13. Then choose the option that named "Manage Knowledgebase" from dropdown menu (see the below figure).
+21. Then choose the option that named "Manage Knowledgebase" from dropdown menu (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/kb/i2.png" />

-14. Copy the code (see the below figure).
+22. Copy the code (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/29.png" />

-15. Paste the code onto the top of body tag in web page source (see the below figure).
+23. Paste the code onto the top of body tag in web page source (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/30.png" />

-16. If you want to set an optional width and height of Popup scaling, it allows 2 flow types namely embedded and pop-ups.
+24. If you want to set an optional width and height of Popup scaling, it allows 2 flow types namely embedded and pop-ups.
 Follow the below steps.

-17. Go to Pop-Ups menu from left sidebar (see the below figure).
+25. Go to Pop-Ups menu from left sidebar (see the below figure).
-18. Click on the install code button from the right side (see the below figure).
+26. Click on the install code button from the right side (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/18.png" />

-19. Copy the code section A or section B.
+27. Copy the code section A or section B.

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/19.png" />